 - Click here for an updated story: Here Are Projected Snowfall Totals For Slow-Moving Storm That Will Sweep Through Area

 Black Friday, Nov.
-29 will be sunny with a high temperature in the low 40s, but the wind-chill factor making it feel like it's between 20 and 30 degrees.
+29 will be sunny, with a high temperature in the low 40s.

 As the overnight low temperature drops to around the freezing mark, there will be another chance of a wintry mix and some snow into Monday morning, Dec.
 2.

-The high temperature on Monday will be around 40 degrees on a cloudy day.
+Monday's high temperature will be around 40 degrees on a cloudy day.

 Check back to Daily Voice for updates.